 To function at its best, your body needs the right balance of vitamins, minerals, good carbohydrates, healthy fats, and protein.

 Calories are important too, as they provide your body with the energy it needs to get you through the day.
 Consuming too few calories can cause you to feel listless and tired, while consuming too many calories can cause you to gain unwanted weight.
-Your dietician can help you determine how many calories you should consume every day to maintain a healthy weight and to feel energized through your treatments.
+Your dietitian can help you determine how many calories you should consume every day to maintain a healthy weight and to feel energized through your treatments.

 Nutrition continues to play an important role in your health once you have finished treatment.
 Often, cancer survivors have questions about the right type of nutrition for them after their cancer treatment is over.
 A healthy diet and lifestyle after treatment supports your recovery, helps manage long-term side effects of cancer treatments, strengthens your immune system, and can influence the recurrence of the disease.

-We invite all cancer survivors to meet with our WVCI dieticians after treatment to discuss dietary changes that can reduce the risk of recurrence.
+We invite all cancer survivors to meet with our WVCI dietitians after treatment to discuss dietary changes that can reduce the risk of recurrence.
 We are also glad to answer any questions you may have.
 Some of the most commonly asked questions include:

 Nutrition counseling after treatment provides the continuing support you need to stay healthy.
 Nutrition counseling can also help you develop an activity and exercise plan that contributes to your long-term well-being.